jmratwork/incidentresponse-crcz/docs/provisioning-guide.md

    - Core NG-SOC hosts (`ng-soc`, `ng-siem`, `ng-soar`).
    - Supporting services (`cti-ss`, `cicms-operator`, `playbook-library`, `telemetry-simulator`).
    - Segmented networks that emulate the SOC, automation, intelligence, coordination and telemetry zones.
-4. Deploy the sandbox and wait for KYPO to report that all machines are reachable.
+4. Deploy the sandbox and wait for KYPO/CRCZ to report that all machines are reachable.

 ## 2. Prepare credentials